 Today, some eleven years later after that thought, I’m watching the first edition of my guidebook to Nepal come off the printing press of an international publisher.
 We published a second edition in 2019.

-It’s been a bit of surreal day.
+It was a bit of surreal day.
 But one that’s taken some time to get right.

 Rebuilding a better guidebook